The best way to start organizing your garage and looking good is to take advantage of wall storage space and free up floor space whenever possible.

 For more information, check out my buyer’s guide for garage pegboards.

-Large sections of slatwall will hide anything underneath, so it may be cheaper overall, depending on the quality of your walls.
+Large sections of slatwall will hide anything underneath, so it may be cheaper overall, depending on the quality of your garage walls.

 Slatwall is more expensive per square foot than a garage track system and can’t be cut to length as easily.

 I also have a buyer’s guide for garage slatwall.
-I think that slatwall has come a long way, and I’m excited to use some of it in my garage.
+I think slatwall has come a long way, and I’m excited to use some of it in my garage.

-Other Garage Track Systems I looked at:
+Other Garage Storage Systems I looked at:

 Rubbermaid Fast Track